spdx/spdx-spec/chapters/3-package-information.md

 ## 7.7 Package download location field <a name="3.7"></a>

+**Description**

-**3.7.1** Purpose: This section identifies the download Universal Resource Locator (URL), or a specific location within a version control system (VCS) for the package at the time that the SPDX file was created.
+This section identifies the download Universal Resource Locator (URL), or a specific location within a version control system (VCS) for the package at the time that the SPDX file was created.

 Use: